BretFisher/super-linter-workflow/README.md

 Option 1: Use [nektos/act](https://github.com/nektos/act) to run an existing GitHub Action workflow on your local repository clone.

 Option 2: Use Docker to [run the Super-Linter image directly](https://github.com/github/super-linter/blob/main/docs/run-linter-locally.md).

+Option 3: Pick the linter you want to run from Super-Linter, then install it locally to run manually.
+If you have a linter config, be sure to point the linter to `.github/linters/*`, and also realize that super-linter has default linter configs, that may change the linters behavior inside super-linter, with [templates listed here](https://github.com/github/super-linter/tree/main/TEMPLATES).